How Health Insurance Works

 What is health insurance?

-Health insurance plans generally cover preventive care to keep you healthy, such as vaccines and check-ups, as well as treatment for injuries or diseases.
-Health plans differ greatly on what they cover and how much of the costs they will pay, but the health care law is helping many people find a plan that offers the coverage they need at a price they can afford.
+Health insurance plans generally cover preventive care to help keep you healthy, such as cancer screening tests, vaccines, and check-ups.
+It also covers treatment for injuries or diseases.
+Health plans can differ on what they cover and how much of the cost they will pay, but the health care law is helping many people find a plan that offers the coverage they need at a price they can afford.

 Don’t people go without health insurance?

 People with or without insurance can go to an emergency room for urgent care.
-But emergency rooms do not offer check-ups, care for ongoing illnesses, or other preventive services that can help you stay healthy.
-If you have a serious injury or advanced-stage illness, an emergency room visit may only put you in stable condition.
-You may not get the surgery or treatment you need to get better.
-And, if you don’t have health insurance you’ll be billed for the emergency room services, which average over $1000.00 per visit.
+But emergency rooms don’t offer check-ups, care for ongoing illnesses, or other preventive services that can help you stay healthy.
+If you have an advanced-stage illness, an emergency room might not treat the illness at all.
+If you have a serious injury, you may not get the surgery or treatment you need to get better.
+And, if you don’t have health insurance you’ll be billed for the emergency room services, which average over $1,000 per visit.

 A breakdown of the costs of health insurance

-When choosing a plan, it’s important to look at all the costs that you will have to pay along with the benefits or coverage offered.
-It’s easy to focus on the monthly premium, but there are other costs, too:
+When choosing a plan, it’s important to look at all the costs that you’ll have to pay along with the benefits or coverage offered:

 - Monthly premium: the amount you pay the insurer for health coverage or the amount of your monthly bill.